juaml/junifer/main/_sources/understanding/preprocess.rst.txt

 Other Parameters
 ~~~~~~~~~~~~~~~~

-Additionaly, the :class:`.fMRIPrepConfoundRemover` supports the following
+Additionally, the :class:`.fMRIPrepConfoundRemover` supports the following
 parameters:

 .. list-table::